OwaisSiddiqui/spacestagram-shopify/README.md

     npm install

+You need a NASA API key from here: [NASA Open APIs](https://api.nasa.gov/).
+Then, you need to create a `.env` file on root folder and put in the following environment variable with your API key:

+    REACT_APP_NASA_API_KEY=YOUR_API_KEY_HERE

 Now, to run the app on `localhost` (with port `3000` as the default), use the following command using `npm`:

     npm run start